LutherNavigator/manual/markdown/dev/design.md

 ### Service Layer

-The service layer deals with interaction with the database, and is kept within the `/src/services` directory.
+The service layer deals with interaction with the database and is kept within the `/src/services` directory.
 Each TypeScript file in this directory loosely corresponds to one table in the database.
-Each file contains a class which inherits from the `BaseService` class in `/src/services/util.ts`.
+Each file contains a class that inherits from the `BaseService` class in `/src/services/util.ts`.
 The format for a service is as follows:

 ```ts
 /**